dimxxz/dimxxz-Cogs/leveler/README.md

 All credits go to stevy for this cog.
 If you need support for this cog, please visit stevy's github page.

+- This is a new design of the leveler cog.
+It is still WIP according to stevy!
+- Please keep that in mind when using this newer version!

 ----------------------------------------------------------------------------------------------
 Slightly modified and improved by me, dimxxz